Skip to main content

 She completed a PhD in atmospheric chemistry at the University of Leeds in 2013, and undertook two post-doctoral research positions.

-Between 2017 and 2018 Hannah worked for the Leeds Ecosystem, Atmosphere and Forest (LEAF) Centre where she lead two i-Tree Eco studies in Leeds and contributed to the establishment and monitoring of the Leeds Forest Observatory.
+Between 2017 and 2018 Hannah worked for the Leeds Ecosystem, Atmosphere and Forest (LEAF) Centre where she led two i-Tree Eco studies in Leeds and contributed to the establishment and monitoring of the Leeds Forest Observatory.

-Hannah spent two southern hemisphere summers in Antarctica (2018-19, 2019-20) working as meteorologist for the British Antarctic Survey.
-In the northern hemisphere summers she worked as a Species Warden for Natural England.
+Hannah spent two Southern Hemisphere summers in Antarctica (2018-19, 2019-20) working as meteorologist for the British Antarctic Survey.
+In the Northern Hemisphere summers she worked as a Species Warden for Natural England.

 Hannah joined the Urban Forest Research (UFoRG) group in November 2020.